yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 In this exercise, you set up your environment for use in the rest of the hands-on lab.
 You should follow all steps provided _before_ attending the Hands-on lab.

 > **Important**: Many Azure resources require globally unique names.
 Throughout these steps, the word "SUFFIX" appears as part of resource names.
-You should replace this with your Microsoft alias, initials, or another value to ensure resources are uniquely named.
+You should replace this with your Microsoft alias, initials, or other value to ensure uniquely named resources.

 ### Task 1: Create a resource group